The Best WordPress Analytics in 2026 Isn't a Plugin

 - UserFeedback Lite (surveys)

 All four are Awesome Motive products.
-On WordPress multisite, a fifth plugin, Duplicator, has been reported to auto-activate network-wide without asking.
+On WordPress multisite, a fifth plugin, Duplicator, has been reported to auto-activate network-wide without asking first.

-Many users do not notice.
+Most people never notice.
 One WordPress.org reviewer wrote: "I only discovered these additional plugins by accident in my admin dashboard.
 Initially, I thought I was logged into a different account."
 Another found "three or five new plugins installed" the day after setup and titled the review "Not a Bad Tool But Bad Ethics."
+They went looking for analytics and found a haul.

-In September 2024, the WordPress.org Plugin Review Team published official guidance stating: "Automatically installing plugins without informing the user and/or asking for their permission is expressly not allowed."
-The guidance recommended that checkboxes be unchecked by default.
-Syed Balkhi, the founder of Awesome Motive, commented on the post recommending that plugins remain pre-selected for beginners.
+WordPress itself says this is not allowed.
+In September 2024 the WordPress.org Plugin Review Team published official guidance: "Automatically installing plugins without informing the user and/or asking for their permission is expressly not allowed."
+They want checkboxes unchecked by default.
+Syed Balkhi, the founder of Awesome Motive, commented on that very post arguing the plugins should stay pre-selected for beginners.

-MonsterInsights is not unique here.
-It is just the most visible example of a pattern that runs through the WordPress plugin ecosystem.
-When your analytics tool's primary business model is cross-selling you four other products, your analytics are not the product.
+MonsterInsights is not the only one doing this.
+It is just the loudest example of a pattern that runs all the way through the WordPress plugin world.
+When the real business of your analytics tool is selling you four more products, the analytics are not the product.
 You are.

 The performance cost of plugin-based analytics

-Every WordPress plugin runs PHP code on your server on every page request.
-Even if a plugin only adds a script to the frontend, the PHP framework that decides what to add still executes.
-This is the hidden cost that most plugin reviews never measure.
+Every WordPress plugin runs PHP code on your server on every single page request.
+Even a plugin that only drops a script onto the frontend still fires up the PHP that decides what to drop.
+That is the hidden cost.
+Most plugin reviews never measure it.

-MonsterInsights Lite adds 0.23 seconds and 96 KB of PHP memory per request.
-That is just the plugin itself.
-On the frontend, it loads Google's gtag.js at 134 KB compressed.
-If you accepted the setup wizard's recommendations, the bundled plugins add more.
+MonsterInsights Lite adds 0.23 seconds and 96 KB of PHP memory on every request.
+That is the plugin on its own.
+On the frontend it then loads Google's gtag.js at 134 KB compressed.
+Say yes to the setup wizard and the bundled plugins pile more on top.

-On shared hosting with a 128 MB PHP memory limit, WordPress core uses roughly 40 MB and a theme uses 5-10 MB.
-The MI bundle consumes another 20-46 MB.
-That leaves dangerously little room for WooCommerce, a page builder, or any traffic spike.
-Sites running these combinations on budget hosting commonly report intermittent 503 errors.
+Do the math on a cheap host.
+On shared hosting with a 128 MB PHP memory limit, WordPress core eats roughly 40 MB and a theme another 5-10 MB.
+The MonsterInsights bundle takes 20-46 MB more.
+That leaves almost nothing for WooCommerce, a page builder, or a sudden burst of traffic.
+Sites running this mix on budget hosting keep reporting random 503 errors.

-One WordPress.org reviewer documented their mobile Speed Index dropping from 7.1 seconds to 2.4 seconds immediately after deleting MonsterInsights.
-That is a 66% improvement from removing one plugin.
+The flip side is just as clear.
+One WordPress.org reviewer documented their mobile Speed Index falling from 7.1 seconds to 2.4 seconds the moment they deleted MonsterInsights.
+Removing one plugin made the page 66% faster.

-A script tag, by contrast, adds zero PHP memory, zero server-side processing, and zero database queries.
-The JavaScript runs in the visitor's browser after the page has loaded.
-The server never knows it exists.
+A script tag does none of this.
+It adds zero PHP memory, zero server-side processing, zero database queries.
+The JavaScript runs in the visitor's browser after the page has already loaded.
+Your server never knows it is there.

-Google's own research found that 53% of mobile visitors leave if a page takes longer than 3 seconds to load.
+Speed is money, and the numbers are brutal.
+Google's own research found 53% of mobile visitors leave when a page takes longer than 3 seconds.
 Amazon's internal testing found every 100ms of latency costs 1% in sales.
-If your analytics plugin is the thing keeping your site slow, the plugin is costing you more than it measures.
+So if your analytics plugin is the thing slowing your site down, it is costing you more than it could ever measure.

 76 security vulnerabilities you did not sign up for

-When you install a WordPress plugin, you are giving a third-party developer full PHP execution access to your server.
-The plugin can read your database, write files, make network requests, and modify any WordPress behavior.
-A single vulnerability can mean full site takeover.
+Installing a WordPress plugin means handing a stranger full PHP access to your server.
+That plugin can read your database, write files, make network calls, and rewrite how WordPress behaves.
+One bad line in it can mean someone owns your whole site.

-MonsterInsights and its four bundled plugins have a combined 76 documented security vulnerabilities across WPScan, Patchstack, and the NVD.
+MonsterInsights and its four bundled plugins carry a combined 76 documented security vulnerabilities across WPScan, Patchstack, and the NVD.

-The worst of these are not theoretical.
-The AIOSEO privilege escalation (CVE-2021-25036, CVSS 9.9) let any subscriber become an admin by changing a single character to uppercase.
-800,000 sites were still unpatched weeks after disclosure.
-Duplicator's arbitrary file download (CVE-2020-11738) was actively exploited in the wild.
-Attackers used it to download wp-config.php and steal database credentials.
-A Metasploit module was published.
-WPForms had a missing authorization bug (CVE-2024-11205, CVSS 8.5) that let any subscriber issue arbitrary Stripe refunds.
+None of this is hypothetical.
+The AIOSEO privilege escalation (CVE-2021-25036, CVSS 9.9) let any subscriber turn themselves into an admin by changing one letter to uppercase.
+Weeks after it was disclosed, 800,000 sites were still wide open.
+Duplicator's file download bug (CVE-2020-11738) was attacked in the wild: people used it to pull down wp-config.php and walk off with the database password.
+Someone even published a Metasploit module for it.
+WPForms shipped a missing-authorization bug (CVE-2024-11205, CVSS 8.5) that let any subscriber hand themselves arbitrary Stripe refunds.

-You installed an analytics plugin.
-You got the attack surface of six.
+You went to install an analytics plugin.
+You ended up with the attack surface of six.

-A script tag runs in the browser sandbox.
+A script tag lives inside the browser sandbox.
 It cannot read your database.
 It cannot write files to your server.
 It cannot create admin accounts.
-It cannot escalate privileges.
-The entire vulnerability surface is a single JavaScript file constrained by the browser's same-origin policy.
-The server-side attack surface is zero.
+It cannot escalate anything.
+The whole of it is one JavaScript file, boxed in by the browser's same-origin policy.
+On the server side, the attack surface is zero.

 The upsell tax